panzi/rust-u4pak/README.md

 end
      ?
 20  uint8_t[20]  data sha1 hash
 if version >= 3
- if compression method != 0x00
+ if compression_method != 0x00
   ?+20     4  uint32_t     block count (M)
   ?+24  M*16  CB[M]        compression blocks
  end
      ?
 1  uint8_t      is encrypted
-   ?+1     4  uint32_t     The uncompressed size of each compression block. end                        The last block can be smaller, of course. if variant == "Conan Exiles" or (version >= 4 and is data record)
+   ?+1     4  uint32_t     The uncompressed size of each compression block. end                        The last block can be smaller, of course. if variant == "Conan Exiles"
      ?
 4  uint32_t     Unknown field.
-For Conan Exiles only seen it to have the value 0. end
+For Conan Exiles index record only seen it to have the value 0. end
 ```

-**NOTE:** Starting with version 4 there is an additional 4 bytes in the repeated
-*inline* record copy (the record that precedes the actual file date, not the
-record in the index).
-I don't know what that is.
-It is not always the same value.
-E.g. it is the same for some files, but different for others.
-The last 2 bytes
-are more often the same than the whole 4 bytes.

-This is why I've deactivated packing for versions > 3.

 ### Compression Block (CB)